Author and Teacher

 Welcome to my website.
 Feel free to browse through individual pages below.
 To watch media videos and interview, click here.
-You may contact me and share your comments or suggestions, either via email or at
+You may contact me and share your comments or suggestions.

 A Brief Bio

 U.S., including six Off-Off-Broadway, and in Europe.
 America Bound: An Epic for Our Time (Plain View, 2007) narrates history from World War II to the present through the eyes of everyday Americans, while Canonicals (Finishing Line, 2009) investigates "love's hours."
 Middle-East Mezze (Plain View, 2011) focuses on a troubled yet enchanting part of our world.
 His newest personal new collection, The Countries We Live In (Main Street Rag, 2014), explores our inner and outer geographies.
 Magic Again: Selected Poems on Thomas Wolfe, co-edited with David Strange, will be published in spring 2016.
 U.S.

 Radavichhas written scholarly and informal essays on poetry and drama and has performed in such far-flung locations as Canada, Egypt, England, France, Germany, Greece, and Iceland.
 Among his honors are being selected as the 2009 Distinguished Professor at Eastern Illinois University and being inducted into the University Professionals of Illinois Wall of Fame (2010).
 In 2012 he was awarded the MidAmerica Award for his contributions to Midwestern literature and scholarship and the Zelda and Paul Gitlin Literary Prize for best essay on Thomas Wolfe.
 He received the Paul and Zelda Gitlin Literary Prize for best essay on Thomas Wolfe again in 2014.
 Among a number of leadership positions, he has served as president of the Thomas Wolfe Society, Charlotte Writers’ Club, and North Carolina Poetry Society.